28/NoteworthyII/README.md

 ### Noteworthy Wrapper

 Noteworthy Wrapper is a custom-made build tool for Noteworthy II.
-See the [documentation](/noteworthy-wrapper/README.md) for more info.
+See the [wrapper repository](https://github.com/28/Noteworthy-Wrapper) for more info.

 ### Upcoming